 Dayton Children’s community benefit contributions support organizations in our 20-County service region that help us realize our mission of relentlessly pursuing optimal health for all children within our reach.
 It takes a community working together to ensure children are healthy and safe where they live, learn, and play.
-As part of our commitment to the community, Dayton Children’s allocates our “community benefit” funding to organizations who are working to improve the lives of children and families in our service region in alignment with our community health needs assessment.
+As part of our commitment to the community, Dayton Children’s allocates our “community benefit” funding to organizations who are working to improve the lives of children and families in our service region.

-Organizations that received program/project funding during FY22 and first round of FY23 community benefit contributions are ineligible to submit an application during this second round application window.
+Organizations that received a FY23 (July 1, 2022- June 30, 2023) community benefit contributions grant are ineligible to submit an application for the FY24 application window.

 community benefit contributions F.A.Q.